afshari-maryam/SelfSupervised-models-repo/README.md

  5. Other:
       https://arxiv.org/pdf/2110.05777.pdf (Large-scale Self-Supervised Speech Representation Learning for Automatic Speaker Verification)<br/>
-      https://arxiv.org/pdf/2206.01685.pdf (Toward a realistic model of speech processing in the brain with self-supervised learning)<br/>
+      https://arxiv.org/pdf/2206.01685.pdf (Toward a realistic model of speech processing in the brain with self-supervised learning) (* It is Important)<br/>